philips-software/docker-ci-scripts/README.md

 [![Marketplace](https://img.shields.io/badge/GitHub-Marketplace-green.svg)](https://github.com/marketplace/actions/docker-build-and-publish) [![Release](https://img.shields.io/github/release/philips-software/docker-ci-scripts.svg)](https://github.com/philips-software/docker-ci-scripts/releases)

 This action will build a docker container from a given directory.
-You can give the docker container multiple tags.
+- You can give the docker container multiple tags.

-You can specify for which branch it should also push it to docker hub.
-Default branch is `master`
+- You can specify for which branch it should push it a docker registry ( `docker.io` by default ).

-Each docker container contains information about the exact context in which the container is build.
+- Each docker container contains information about the exact context in which the container is build.
+- When pushing to docker.io, the description is updated with the `readme.md` file.
 </div>

 ## Contents